intel/sawr/README.md

 you read and agree to the Contribution License Agreement below.

 ## Contribution License Agreement
-The Simple Autonomous Wheeled Robot (SAWR) project is developed and distributed under a BSD license as noted in [whr/LICENSE.txt].
+The software for the Simple Autonomous Wheeled Robot (SAWR) project is developed and distributed under a 3-clause BSD license, and the hardware design is distributed under a CC-BY-4.0 license.
+Details are given in [sawr/LICENSE.txt].

 By making a contribution to this project, I certify that: